BA (Hons) Youth & Community Work (JNC)

-- Placement 2 - Integrating Professional Practice - The second fieldwork placement is a block placement, allowing the student to be embedded within the field of youth and community work and develop their skills in practice.
+- Placement 2 - Integrating Professional Practice (Core): The second fieldwork placement is a block placement, allowing you to be embedded within the field of youth and community work and develop your skills in practice.
 This could be a placement within Europe or further afield.

-- Research Methods - Identify what is meant by social research, and how it can be applied to investigate an area of practice or a social issue within youth and community work.
+- Research Methods (Core): Identify what is meant by social research, and how it can be applied to investigate an area of practice or a social issue within youth and community work.

 YEAR 3 (LEVEL 6)

-- Placement 3 – Leading in Professional Practice – an opportunity for students to put leadership and supervisory skills into practice in a youth and community work setting.
+- Placement 3 – Leading in Professional Practice (Core): An opportunity for you to put leadership and supervisory skills into practice in a youth and community work setting.

-- Research Project - Supported by a research project supervisor, students will conduct a piece of unique research into an area related to youth and community work that will positively impact practice and policy.
+- Research Project (Core): Supported by a research project supervisor, you will conduct a piece of unique research into an area related to youth and community work that will positively impact practice and policy.

-- Professional Supervision - Students will understand the importance of professional supervision in supporting and developing staff and volunteers, and develop skills to implement this in practice.
+- Professional Supervision (Core): You will understand the importance of professional supervision in supporting and developing staff and volunteers, and develop skills to implement this in practice.

-- Critical Analysis of Education in Youth and Community Work - Set within the current youth and community work policy context this module is an in-depth exploration of the core values and principles of informal education, critically analysing the concepts of dialogue, participation, empowerment, partnership and anti-oppressive practice.
-Students will complete the module having developed their professional identity as informal educators.
+- Critical Analysis of Education in Youth and Community Work (Core): Set within the current youth and community work policy context this module is an in-depth exploration of the core values and principles of informal education, critically analysing the concepts of dialogue, participation, empowerment, partnership and anti-oppressive practice.
+You will complete the module having developed your professional identity as informal educators.

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.